-Severance pay must be in accordance with Tryg's business strategy, values and long-term goals.
+Severance pay must be aligned with Tryg's business strategy, values and long-term goals.

-On employment of an Executive Board member, an agreement may be entered into on severance pay, which is not related to results achieved in the performance of the Executive Officer's position, of up to 12 months' salary, including pension and value of taxed employee benefits, on notice of dismissal by Tryg, without the Executive Officer being responsible for such termination.
+On employment of an Executive Officer, an agreement may be entered into on severance pay, which is not related to the results or performance of the Executive Officer, of up to 12 months' salary, including pension and value of taxed employee benefits, on notice of dismissal by Tryg, which is conditional on the Executive Officer not being responsible for such termination.
 However, the current Group CEO is entitled to 18 months' severance pay.

-On employment of Risk Takers, an agreement may be entered into on severance pay of up to 12 months' salary, including pension, if Tryg A/S and/or Tryg Forsikring A/S merge(s) with one or more companies, change(s) ownership fully or partly, and the company's organisation in this connection is changed significantly, with the consequence that the Risk Taker is exposed to significant, and for him/her unacceptable, changes of the employment, and the Risk Taker chooses to give notice to terminate his or her position (change of control clause) in this connection.

-For two members of the current Executive Board 36 months' severance pay has been agreed and for a Risk Taker a 17 months' severance pay has been agreed in a change of control clause in their employment contracts.
+On employment of Risk Takers, an agreement may be entered into on severance pay of up to 12 months' salary, including pension, if Tryg A/S and/or Tryg Forsikring A/S merge(s) with one or more companies, change(s) ownership fully or partly, and the company's organisation in this connection is changed significantly, resulting in the Risk Taker being exposed to significant, and for him/her unacceptable, changes to his or her employment, and the Risk Taker choosing to give notice to terminate his or her position (change of control clause) in this connection.
+For two members of the current Executive Board, 36 months' severance pay has been agreed, and for one Risk Taker 17 months' severance pay has been agreed in a change of control clause in their employment contracts.
 These agreements were entered into before the current terms and conditions for severance pay were included in the Executive Order on Remuneration in 2012.

-For the Executive Board, Risk Takers and other employees, an agreement on severance pay of a value of up to 12 months' salary including pension, may be entered into in connection with termination of employment.
+For the Executive Board, Risk Takers and other employyees, an agreement on severance pay equivalent to up to 12 months' salary including pension, may be entered into in connection with the termination of their employment.
+The total period of notice and severance pay must, however, not exceed 24 months' total remuneration, including all salary components.

-Agreements on severance pay as described above and entered into in accordance with the rules of the Executive Order on remuneration are not included in the calculation of the cap on variable salary (INP, one-off remuneration and retention bonus) for the Executive Board and Risk Takers and are not covered by the deferral, retention and instrument requirement in the remuneration rules.
-Agreements on severance pay are not included in the cap on variable salary for other employees.
+Agreements on severance pay as described above and entered into in accordance with the rules of the Executive Order on Remuneration are not included in the calculation of the cap on variable salary components (INP, one-off remuneration and retention bonuses) for the Executive Board and Risk Takers and are not covered by the deferral, retention and instrument requirements in the remuneration rules.
+Agreements on severance pay are not included in the variable salary cap for other employees.

-For all agreements on severance pay, a condition may be inserted to the effect that the severance pay will be disbursed as a current monthly payment after the end of the notice period, and that set-offs may be effected against this pay if the Executive Officer, Risk Taker or other employees take up other employment during the disbursement period.
+For all agreements on severance pay, a condition may be inserted to the effect that the severance pay will be disbursed as a current monthly payment after the end of the notice period, and that set-offs may be made against such payments if the Executive Officer, Risk Taker or other employees take up other employment during the disbursement period.

-For employees under collective agreement terms, there may be special agreements on severance pay (e.g. senior compensation) in the respective collective agreements.
-Severance pay in accordance with a collective agreement or statutory severance pay is not included in connection with the above cap on severance pay or in the calculation of the cap on variable salary.
+For employees covered by collective agreement terms, special agreements on severance pay (e.g. senior compensation) may be included in the respective collective agreements.
+Severance payments under a collective agreement and statutory severance payments are not included in the above cap on severance pay or in the calculation of the variable salary cap.